 - Ensuring management commitment and accountability: Top management plays a crucial role in the successful implementation of ISO 27001.
 They need to demonstrate commitment to information security and provide necessary resources for its implementation.

 - Continuously monitoring, reviewing, and improving the ISMS: ISO 27001 promotes a culture of continuous improvement.
-Organizations should regularly monitor and review their ISMS to identify areas for enhancement and implement necessary corrective actions.
+Organisations should regularly monitor and review their ISMS to identify areas for enhancement and implement necessary corrective actions.

 Benefits of Implementing ISO 27001